open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 {{< /tabs >}}

-In the snippets, we're using macros which utilizes the process dictionary for context propagation and for getting the tracer.
+In this example, we're using macros that use the process dictionary for context propagation and for getting the tracer.

-Inside our function, we're creating a new span named `operation` with the `with_span` macro. with the context we just created, and a name.
-The macro sets the new span as `active` in the current context -- stored in the process dictionary since we aren't passing a context as a variable.
+Inside our function, we're creating a new span named `operation` with the `with_span` macro.
+The macro sets the new span as `active` in the current context -- stored in the process dictionary, since we aren't passing a context as a variable.

 Spans can have attributes and events, which are metadata and log statements that help you interpret traces after-the-fact.
-The first span has an event `Nice operation!` with attributes on the event, as well as an attribute set on the span itself.
+The first span has an event `Nice operation!`, with attributes on the event, as well as an attribute set on the span itself.

-Finally, in this code snippet we can see an example of creating a child span of the currently active span.
-When `with_span` macro starts a new span it uses the active span of the current context for the parent.
+Finally, in this code snippet, we can see an example of creating a child span of the currently-active span.
+When the `with_span` macro starts a new span, it uses the active span of the current context as the parent.
 So when you run this program, you'll see that the `Sub operation...` span has been created as a child of the `operation` span.

-To test out this project and see the spans created you can run with `rebar3 shell` or `iex -S mix`, each will pick up the corresponding configuration for the release, resulting in the tracer and exporter to started.
+To test out this project and see the spans created, you can run with `rebar3 shell` or `iex -S mix`, each will pick up the corresponding configuration for the release, resulting in the tracer and exporter to started.